mrGLEIS/mrGLEIS/README.md

 - 👋 Hi, I’m Gleis
-- 👀 In the field of programming I'm interested in Mobile App, Web development, and Machine Learning
+- 👀 In the field of programming I'm interested in Mobile App & Web development, AI Applications & Machine Learning